Guillaume Vigne (1586-1632) and

 Guillaume and Adrienne (Ariantje) are two more ancestors who were Walloon settlers to New Netherland.
 They were born in Valenciennes in a French speaking region of what is now Belgium and northern France.
 In the 16th and 17th centuries this area experienced frequent wars involving France, Holland, and Spain.
 The Walloon settlers immigrated to Leiden, Holland by 1618 and from there left for New Netherland in 1624.
 The group was organized by Jesse De Forest who was the subject of another ancestor story.
 Guillaume and Adrienne had five children while living in Leiden; at least two children, including our ancestor Christine, were born in France before the family went to Leiden.
 Several of the children apparently died very young, as Guillaume and Adrienne made the trip to New Netherland with three daughters.
 Two other of our ancestors were also among these early Walloon settlers, Joris Jansen Rappalje and Catherine Jeronimus Trico.

 Guillaume and Adrienne and their three daughters sailed from Holland in April 1624 and arrived at the Hudson River in mid-May.
 There were 30 families on the trip with a total of 120 passengers.
 These were families selected by the Dutch West India Company to help establish a permanent settlement.
 When the families arrived, 12 families were left along the Delaware and Connecticut Rivers and 18 of the families were sent north up the Hudson to Port Orange (present day Albany).
 It is not known where the Vigne family first settled.
 Our other ancestors in this group, the Rappalje family, were sent to Port Orange.
 Conditions in Port Orange were extremely harsh.
-It is reported that the first shelters there were literally 7-foot holes dug into the ground, lined with wood and covered with bark.
+It is reported that the first shelters for the first shelters there were literally 7-foot holes dug into the ground, lined with wood and covered with bark.

 Whether the Vigne family started in Port Orange, they were in New Amsterdam by about 1625.
 All the families from Port Orange were recalled to Manhattan Island to consolidate the settlement.
 The Vignes established their Manhattan farm along the East River north of what is now Wall Street.
 They had one more child, a son Jan, born about 1625.
 He was the first male European born in New Netherland.
 The daughter of our Rappalje ancestors was the first European child (and first female) born in New Netherland.